 Who are we?

 The Oxendine family (Butch, Kathy, Leah (her husband Michael and baby Shiloh), Will, Adam, Andrew, and Luke) founded and produce the annual Florida Shindig.
 We live in Reddick, Florida (about 40 minutes from the camp).
-We have a small farm with chickens, catfish, a doberman Chika (who is the Shindig mascot), cats, a guinea pig, and other varmints.
+We have a small farm with chickens, goldfish, bass and catfish, a doberman Chika (who is the Shindig mascot), cats (one indoor and others outdoor), a guinea pig, and other varmints.

 The Oxendines founded a non-profit corporation, the North Florida Christian Homeschool Association, to run the Shindig.
 We’re also grateful for help, encouragement, support from our church family, Crossroads Bible Church.